SJV-S/OpenCelerator/README.md

 #### FAQ
 - “Which file(s) should I download?”
 To run the app, you only need one file with the name of your operating system.
 Ignore the source code files.
 - “Which version do I need?”
 Packages on older versions should work on newer versions, but not the reverse.
 For example, the Windows 10 version should work on 11, the Ventura version should work on Sonoma, and so on.
 - "I am getting a scary warning when installing."
 This is normal and inevitable when running unregistered third-party apps.
-The only way to avoid this is by purchasing a security certificate, which will cost a lot of money.
-It is also unnecessary when the project is open-source.
+The only way to avoid this is by purchasing a security certificate.
+That would cost a lot of time and money, and is unnecessary when the project is open-source.

 #### Mac